EFA Young Audience Award

 Who Are The Partners?

-The EFA Young Audience Award 2019 is realised with the following partners:
+The Young Audience Award 2021 was realised with the following partners:

 AUSTRALIA: Asia Pacific Screen Awards

 AUSTRIA: Austrian Film Academy

 BELGIUM: Filem’On & JEF - The European Youth Film Festival

 BOSNIA & HERZEGOVINA: Sarajevo Film Festival